China President Xi to tour Boeing, Microsoft on U.S. visit

 Boeing is considering setting up a facility in China to finish, paint and deliver narrowbody 737 planes, sources said this week.
 Analysts say creating a Chinese plant is key to winning more aircraft orders from Beijing, which is developing its own 737 competitor, the Comac C919, but is behind schedule.

-Microsoft, Apple Inc, Facebook Inc and other tech companies are seeking greater access in China.
+Microsoft, Apple Inc (AAPL.O), Facebook Inc (FB.O) and other tech companies are seeking greater access in China.
 Currently, foreign companies cannot invest directly in Chinese companies in industries such as the Internet and telecommunications.

 Apple and Microsoft already build key components in China, but the Chinese government blocks access to Facebook.